High School Workshops

 Facilitated by: Professor Daniel Gregory

-Description: We will provide a hands-on introduction to using a petrographic microscope to identify and understand a variety of beautiful minerals.
+Description: We discuss the properties of light and how they are used in identifying minerals with a microscope, then we will provide a hands-on introduction to using a petrographic microscope to identify and understand a variety of beautiful minerals.

 Dates: